SIGNS OF AN UNHEALTHY FRIENDSHIP

 Do you know any friend that always keeps her success and failures a secret but is always poking her nose into your own private business?
 This is a pertinent sign of an unhealthy and toxic friendship.
 Beware.You will think that a secretive person will know how to mind her own business, but no, they are the ones that poke their nose more.
 Do you know that friend that will always change the subject back to you when you ask them some personal questions?
 It’s very likely that you will hear about their success from someone else or way later, and then they will act as if it is no big deal, when it is most definitely a big deal.
 What then are you doing in a friendship with someone who wouldn’t share their joy and tears of failure with you but wants to be the first to know when anything happens to you?
 You don’t need such people in your life, cut them loose.
 There are children of God that can be a friend that will stick to you closer than a brother (Proverbs 18:24), ask God to send such your way.
 Don’t underestimate the power of prayer to find a true friend.
 God answered mine.

-- Never makes attempt to savage your relationship
+- When she never makes attempt to savage your relationship

 Friends fight all the time, sometimes over the silliest misunderstanding; but when the other party never makes an attempt to savage your relationship after a fight, you may need to re-categorize that friend as a mere friend.
 When true lovers fight, both parties will be unhappy and always find/welcome an opportunity to re-unite; it is the same with good friends.
 But when you are the one that is always going to your good friend to make up after a fight and she always put up this attitude of “it’s your loss if we fight”, please snappily rid yourself of this yoke.
 You deserve better fellow pilgrim.
 Friendship is a two way street where both parties puts in effort to ensure continuity.
 There is absolutely no shame whatsoever in calling up your friend to apologize or even ask for an apology, because the friendship is worth way more than your pride.